 → Adaptogen

-Goji berries are considered an adaptogen which means they can help the body to deal more easily with stress by supporting the adrenal glands.
-In Chinese medicine, they are recognized to harmonize both adrenals and kidneys which results in increased stamina, strength and longevity.
+Goji berries are considered an adaptogen, which means they can help the body deal more easily with stress by supporting the adrenal glands.
+In Chinese medicine, they are recognized to harmonize both the adrenals and kidneys, which results in increased stamina, strength, and longevity.

 → Longevity

-As we age our bodies produce less and less of Human Growth Hormone (HGH) which leads to physical deterioration.
-There is evidence that goji berries contain high levels of sesquiterpenoids which stimulate the pituitary and pineal hands resulting in increased production of HGH.
+As we age, our bodies produce less and less of the Human Growth Hormone (HGH), which leads to physical deterioration.
+There is evidence that goji berries contain high levels of sesquiterpenoids, which stimulate the pituitary and pineal glands, resulting in increased production of HGH.
 Goji berries are also rich in two amino acids, L-glutamine and L-arginine, both of which boost growth hormone levels.
-The famous Li Qing Yuen who is said to have lived to the age of 252 years consumed goji berry soup every day as part of his healthy diet.
+The famous Li Qing Yuen, who is said to have lived to the age of 252 years, consumed goji berry soup every day as part of his healthy diet.

 → Antioxidants